Knowing who to turn to

 4. We’ll help you understand your rights

 Everyone who becomes a victim of a crime, no matter what their age, is protected by a legal document known as the Code of Practice for Victims of Crime.
 This lists everything that should happen from the moment a crime is reported, right through to a court trial (if that happens).
-Your Beacon Case Manager will take you through this code and guide you towards any additional help you could ask for.
+Your Beacon Support Worker will take you through this code and guide you towards any additional help you could ask for.

 5. We’ll help you to access extra support